WordPress/gutenberg/platform-docs/docs/basic-concepts/block-library.md

  - **Button block**: `buttons` and `button`
  - **Social links block**: `social-links` and `social-link`

-For each block, you'll need to load the JavaScript code and the stylesheets, some blocks have two stylesheets (`style.css` and `editor.css`).
+For each block, you'll need to load the JavaScript code and stylesheets.
+Some blocks have two stylesheets (`style.css` and `editor.css`).
 For example, to register the heading block, you can use the following code:

 ```js
 import '@wordpress/block-library/build-module/heading/init';